alyssa0528/alyssa0528.github.io/_posts/2018-10-19-career_tips_for_new_software_engineers_from_hubspots_connected_event.markdown

 That being said, your CV/resume needs to stand out.
 Your summary should clearly state what you're looking for.
 Be sure to add to your CV any side projects or coding competitions you've participated in.

-When it comes to your Technical Skills section, be sure to only add skills that you're actually comfortable talking about or demonstrating.
+When it comes to your Technical Skills section, only add skills that you're actually comfortable talking about or demonstrating.
 If it's on your resume, the interviewer has free rein to ask you about it—you don't want to stumble over it on an interview!
 Since recruiters spend so little time reviewing a CV, try to put your skills as close to the top as possible.

 Avoid listing duties and responsibilities—that's boring.
 Also, don't say you work well individually or on a team (everyone says that).
 Anything quantifiable is great.
 Each section should have 2–3 bullet points.